Residency Requirements

 What if I want to live off campus but do not fall into one of the categories above?

-If you will begin your second or third year in Fall 2025, you should NOT sign a lease that would commit you to living in an off-campus residence for the 2025/26 school year, unless you will be studying abroad for Fall 2025.
+Students who do not meet the criteria above are not eligible to live off campus.
+The University has established clear criteria to live off campus and these are the only cases in which exemptions are approved.
+Any student in their first three years should NOT sign a lease that would commit you to living in an off-campus residence unless you will be in a Tulane study abroad program through the Office of Study Abroad or the Freeman School of Business program where they are enrolled in study abroad credits through Tulane.
 Students will be required to live on campus for their first three years if they do not fall into one of the categories listed in the section above.

 Residency Exemption Process Information